The Importance of Visiting a Dentist Every Six Months

 • Preventing Gum Disease

 Gum disease (periodontal disease) can develop silently and cause severe damage to the teeth and jawbone if not treated early.
-Regular dental visits allow for the monitoring of gum health and the implementation of treatments if there are early signs of gum disease.
+Regular dental visits enable the monitoring of gum health and the implementation of treatments if early signs of gum disease are detected.
 Early intervention can prevent bleeding gums, tooth mobility, and tooth loss.

 • Oral Cancer Screening